Ejjaffe/unzipper/README.md

 # Unzipper.bash -- linux

-No need to download, cd to your directory of choice and run `unzip *.zip`.
-Or just go ahead and copy/run the script.
+No need to download, cd to your directory of choice and run `unzip *.zip` or `unzip \*.zip`.
+Or just copy to your directory of choice and run, but that seems like more work.